mamup11/Java-Microservice-Prod-Example/README.md

 ## Setup

+setup.sh then docker-compose up -d

+If there are images showed as <none> it can be deleted with `docker image prune -f`

 ## Logging

 Logging is a vital part of evey production architecture since it is sometimes our only way to understand what is